rqkohistani/Nodejs-RESTAPI-part-two-with-mysql/README.md

 ***

 ### THANK YOU FOR READING THIS DOCUMENTATION.
-I HOPE YOU ENJOYED IT.
+I HOPE YOU ENJOYED IT

 Perharps there are some bugs in the code.
 Please feel free to contact me.
-THANK YOU

 ## [linkedIn](https://www.linkedin.com/in/rashed-qazizada-1b64b68a/)